SRL-CLIP: Efficient CLIP Video Adaptation via Structured Semantic Role Labels: Experiments

 \subsection{Ablations}

-We now show the impact of various design choices, with results on VidSitu and T2V retrieval (MSRVTT).
+We evaluate the impact of various design choices, with results on VidSitu or MSRVTT.
+All ablations are performed on the CLIP ViT L/14 model.

-\paragraph{How to adapt CLIP?} We start with identifying how and which layers of the backbone should be adapted. \cref{table:arch_adapt} shows various options with full (F) or partial fine-tuning (P), and using LoRA modules (L) on the image encoder (IE) and text encoder (TE).
-Freezing TE improves performance (row 2 \vs~3, 4 \vs~5) as it forces IE to find matches to fine-grained descriptions.
-We see good performance when we use LoRA for IE and freeze TE (row 5).
-Hard negatives further improve results (row 6).
+\paragraph{How to adapt CLIP?} We start with identifying how and which layers of the backbone should be adapted. \cref{table:arch_adapt} shows various options from full (F) or partial fine-tuning (P), and using LoRA modules (L) on the image encoder (IE) and text encoder (TE).
+Column 2 \vs~3 and 4 \vs~5 show that freezing TE improves performance.
+We suspect this is because it encourages IE to align with fine-grained descriptions.
+Column 5 shows good SRL CIDEr performance with LoRA for IE and frozen TE.
+Comparing columns 1 and 5 we see that full fine-tuning (F) is not only costly, but also performs worse than LoRA (1.1\% Vb@1 and 1\% CIDEr), likely due to concept forgetting.
+We adopt LoRA fine-tuning for the IE with a frozen TE as our default configuration.

-\paragraph{How to create text prompts?} In \cref{table:prompting}, we show the results of different prompting strategies.
-Natural prompts by LLaMa2 (row 1) are useful for T2V retrieval as text queries are closer in distribution.
-Interestingly, the mean/median rank is better when using default prompts with HN (row 4), indicative of the strength of detailed prompts.

-Row 2 (Act.P) refers to using an additional action-only prompt (and a complementary event-level loss) that forces the model to focus on actions (similar to ~\cite{verbsinaction}).
-While this achieves the best result on the VidSitu verb accuracy, the VidSitu SRL and T2V retrieval R@5/10 performance is poor.
-The ablation study suggests that the ML researcher can design different text prompt strategies depending on the downstream task and VidSitu provides us this luxury with rich annotations.

-\paragraph{How to create negatives?} We show results in \cref{table:negatives}.
-The top half presents the impact of batch creation strategy.
-While a batch can be created by picking shuffled events across videos (row 1), we cannot use the VC as it expects a video with multiple events.
-This results in a large drop on SRL CIDEr and a small drop on T2V results.
-On the other hand, forcing all videos of a movie to appear in the same batch (row 3) may make it difficult to learn, resulting in reduced VidSitu and T2V performance.
-The default batch creation (row 2) provides a good trade-off.

-In the bottom half of \cref{table:negatives}, we explore the impact of hard negative strategies.
-As expected, using verb-role HNs improves verb accuracy, while using role-noun HNs results in best SRL CIDEr.
-These trade-offs can be made depending on the importance of the downstream task.

 \paragraph{Impact of loss functions} is presented in \cref{table:losses}.
-Using just the CLIP losses (row 1, 2) results in reasonable scores on MSRVTT, but the SRL CIDEr on VidSitu is poor.
-Contrary to this, using only VC losses (row 4) results in good results on VidSitu at the cost of MSRVTT.
-Row 5-7 demonstrate good performance when using both CLIP and VC losses.
+Directly adapting the CLIP backbone with the CLIP-Event and CLIP-Video losses (R1-2) results in poor SRL performance on VidSitu.
+The benefits of a video contextualizer (VC), both during training and downstream evaluation, are seen in R4 that uses VC-Event and VC-Video losses, achieving good results on VidSitu SRL (R4: 75.0\% \vs~R2: 58.3\% CIDEr for \texttt{ViT-L/14}).
+R5-6 combine both CLIP and VC losses.
+We choose R6 as the default model as it achieves the highest geometric mean (good trade-off) between Vb@1 and CIDEr scores, yielding 52.36\% Vb@1 and 76.24 CIDEr.